Martingales and descent statistics: Recurrence relations and martingale formulation

-If $g_n(k)$ is not linear in $k,$ real-rootedness does not necessarily hold (See Proposition \ref{prop}.)
-Next, we identify the coefficients of recurrences for an arbitrary degree of $g_n.$ An example where $g_n(k)$ is of degree 2 is the number of descents in fixed-point free permutation, which we study in the next section. \\
+If $g_n(k)$ is not linear in $k,$ the real-rootedness does not necessarily hold (see Proposition \ref{prop}).
+Next, we identify the coefficients of recurrences for an arbitrary degree of $g_n.$ An example where $g_n(k)$ is of degree 2 is the number of descents in fixed-point free involutions, which we study in the next section.

 It is easy to derive the following from \eqref{rat}.